GeodesicCarbon/voron_canbus/mainboard_flashing/README.md

 ![image](https://user-images.githubusercontent.com/124253477/225469341-46f3478a-aa96-4378-8d73-96faa90d561c.png)

-CanBOOT should now be successfully flashed.
+Katapult should now be successfully flashed.
 Take your mainboard out of DFU mode (it might require removing jumpers and rebooting, or just rebooting).

-As you are installing CanBOOT onto the mainboard that you are also going to use for USB-CAN-Bridge mode klipper, you still will *not* have a working CAN network at this stage.
-You can flash klipper to your mainboard via CanBOOT, but in reality it is flashing over USB and not flashing over CAN.
+As you are installing Katapult onto the mainboard that you are also going to use for USB-CAN-Bridge mode klipper, you still will *not* have a working CAN network at this stage.
+You can flash klipper to your mainboard via Katapult, but in reality it is flashing over USB and not flashing over CAN.

-Flashing klipper via CanBOOT will be covered shortly.
+Flashing klipper via Katapult will be covered shortly.